 Jay Roberts was born in California, and is the son of legendary jazz guitarist and world renowned educator Howard Roberts (founder of the Guitar Institute of Technology).
 Although stylistically versatile with a Rock, Blues and Jazz background, his heart is found in improvising and teaching.
 Growing up with a very musical family, Jay found himself playing multiple instruments including Guitar, Drums and Bass, and studying extensively with his father, mentor and best friend H.R.

 Jay is the founder of RMI (Roberts Music Institute), an accelerated learning facility located in Seattle/Bellevue Washington.
 Being a music school with an emphasis on performance and student interaction, Jay is actively involved with students on a day to day basis, teaching classes, ensembles and private lessons.

 Jay studied both guitar and drums as a child and began teaching at age 14.
 Since then, as an educator, has provided well over 50,000 private and group lessons on guitar, drums, and bass.
 The core curriculum has always been based on the brilliant, innovative and accelerated learning techniques created by Howard Roberts.
 Having studied under Howard for many years, Jay still refers to HR’s reference materials for inspiration and direction.

 Jay has won several electric guitar competitions, including Seattle’s Best Guitarist in 1992 and 1993, sponsored by Yamaha, as well as the Jimi Hendrix National Electric Guitar Competition, sponsored by Gibson Guitars.

-Performing with Joey DeFrancesco, Stanley Jordan, Eric Burden, Noel Redding, Mitch Mitchell as well as Dan Dean, Robert Damper, Clint Strong, Brendan Scanlan, Rich D’Angel, Don Mock, John Stowell, Ben Lacy and Howard Roberts, (to name a few) Jay has had the opportunity to stretch out and develop his own style.
+Performing with Joey DeFrancesco, Stanley Jordan, Eric Burden, Noel Redding, Mitch Mitchell as well as Dan Dean, Robert Damper, Clint Strong, Brendan Scanlan, Rich D’Angel, Don Mock, John Stowell, Cold Blood, Steve Vai, Ben Lacy and Howard Roberts, (to name a few) Jay has had the opportunity to stretch out and develop his own style.

 Jay’s debut solo CD “Son of a Dirty Guitar player” features B-3 virtuoso, Joey DeFrancesco.
 This is a tribute to Howard Roberts and “HR is a Dirty Guitar player”

 “Pocket Deuce,” a guitar duo with Jay Roberts and Ben Lacy is his latest CD release.
 This features a blend of Jazz and Pop standards, arranged for two guitars.